lkrsova/lkrsova.github.io/_posts/2022-07-08-leveldesign-resources.md

 Also, if you ponder how to with each tool, look for the communities and tutorials supporting them, either via the product’s official website or on YouTube, [Udemy](https://www.udemy.com/) or [Coursera](https://www.coursera.org/).

 #### Blockout tools
 Blockout is the process of using basic objects (“blockmeshes”) provided by the engine to create a waterdown version of a level you plan to build.
-Think, gray boxes put together to create a space like this one.
+Think, gray boxes put together to create a space like this one:

 ![](/images/posts/blockout.png)